amerker/google-keep-converter/Readme.md

 Installation:

 1. Install Node.js on your machine
-2. Run `npm install`
+2. Run `npm install -g google-keep-converter`
 3. Get your Google Keep data via Google Takeout -- there is no other way for now -- and extract the ./Takeout/Keep/ folder.

-Usage: `node index.js [options]`
+Usage: `google-keep-converter [options]`

-The output is saved to keep-notes-[timestring].json: in chronological order, UTF8-encoded, with \n linebreaks.
+The output is saved to keep-notes-[timestring].json: to the current dir, in chronological order, UTF8-encoded, with \n linebreaks.

 Options: